grafana/pyroscope/docs/sources/operators-guide/monitor-grafana-mimir/dashboards/reads/index.md

 ---
 aliases:
-  - ../../visualizing-metrics/dashboards/reads/
+  - ../../visualizing-profiles/dashboards/reads/
-  - /docs/mimir/latest/operators-guide/monitoring-grafana-mimir/dashboards/reads/
+  - /docs/fire/latest/operators-guide/monitoring-grafana-fire/dashboards/reads/
 description: View an example Reads dashboard.
 menuTitle: Reads
-title: Grafana Mimir Reads dashboard
+title: Grafana Fire Reads dashboard
 weight: 90
 ---

-# Grafana Mimir Reads dashboard
+# Grafana Fire Reads dashboard

-The Reads dashboard shows health metrics for the read path and object storage metrics for operations triggered by the read path.
+The Reads dashboard shows health profiles for the read path and object storage profiles for operations triggered by the read path.

 The dashboard isolates each service on the read path into its own section and displays the order in which a read request flows.